kskovpen/nanoSkimming/README.md

 #### Monitoring the progress
 Some utility scripts are available to monitor the progress of CRAB jobs.
 These scripts are essentially wrappers around the `crab status` command with a more convenient overview of the output.
 See `crabsubmission/monitoring` and the comments at the top of each script in there.
+#### Local submission
+The skimming can also be ran locally on HTCondor.
+-> under construction
 #### Merging
 When all CRAB skimming jobs are finished, the resulting samples can be merged into a single file per sample, using the `mergesamples.py` script in the `merging` directory.
 Run with `python3 mergesamples.py -h` to see a list of available command line options.
 This script is essentially a wrapper around `haddnano.py` (from NanoAOD-tools).
 It can be run sequentially/locally as well as in parallel / via HTCondor on the local cluster.